Is Hard Money The Answer When You Have Declared Bankruptcy?

 Businesses that have declared bankruptcy can face a challenging road back to the regularly lending scene.
 If you search online for loan alternatives, sooner or later you’re going to run into the concept of hard money.

-Hard money is a direct loan from an investor to an individual or business for the purpose of buying and developing real estate.
+Hard money loans are a type of direct loan from an investor to an individual or business for the purpose of buying and developing real estate.
 The terms of a hard money loan are usually very specific to the investor extending the offer.

 We’ll take a look at whether hard money is a good loan of last resort.